 Read, discuss, invest

 Of course, I'm not glossing over the fact that The Motley Fool offers newsletter services.
-However, nobody in Fooldom gets shut down for an opinion, whether or not it agrees with the crowd.
+However, nobody in Fooldom gets shut down for an opinion, whether or not it's in line with the crowds'.
 (As long as you're not cussin', of course.)

 In our Motley Fool Stock Advisor service, for instance, we feature a monthly "Dueling Fools" feature, in which co-advisors David and Tom Gardner take turns as bears and bulls.
 Subscribers go much further than happy talk, as well -- this is a service, including committed communities and a focus on investor education and tools.